Partner Visa

 Your step-by-step guide to applying for a partner visa

-The partner visa process is split into two stages: the temporary and the permanent.
+The partner visa process is split into two stages: the short-term and the permanent.
 By creating an additional checkpoint before receiving a permanent partner visa (and permanent residency), the Australian Government is able to ensure your relationship is genuine and continuing–lowering the chance of fraudulent applications being approved.

-If you’re in a long-term relationship (meaning you’ve been in a de facto relationship or marriage for at least three years, or more than two years if you share a dependent child), you may receive your permanent partner visa at the same time you receive your temporary partner visa.
+If you’re in a long-term relationship (meaning you’ve been in a de facto relationship or marriage for at least three years, or more than two years if you share a dependent child), you may receive your permanent partner visa at the same time you receive your short-term partner visa.

-Stage 1: Temporary partner visa (820 or 309 visa subclasses)
+Stage 1: Short-term partner visa (820 or 309 visa subclasses)

 You’ll need to provide some basic foundational information and evidence to your migration agent.If you’re working with a good migration agent they’ll do the heavy lifting of preparing your application for you.